KhronosGroup/glTF-Sample-Models/2.0/StainedGlassLamp/README.md

 ![photo reference next to screenshot](screenshot/photo_and_screenshot.jpg)

-Above: Photo of the real product (left) next to a screenshot of the glTF model (right).
+Above: photo of the real product (left) next to a screenshot of the glTF model (right).

-Below: More reference photos of the real product.
+Below: more reference photos of the real product.

 ![photo reference 2](screenshot/photo2.jpg)![photo reference 3](screenshot/photo3.jpg)